7 Most Expensive Rugs of the World in 2017

 Sold by the Corcoran Gallery of Art in Washington, D.C. through Sotheby’s to an anonymous bidder in June 2013, the Clark Sickle-Leaf carpet is the world's most expensive rug to date costing a record-breaking $33.7 million.
 So these were some of the world’s most expensive carpets to date.
 In case you are wondering which of the 30,000 rugs of Al Rug cost the most, you will be happy to know that we are to write a blog post on the subject full of all details including pictures and price.
 Watch this space for more information.

 Did you like these rugs?
 Don't know what to do next except wishing you were a billionaire?
 Well, worry not as we have got you covered.
-Our Persian rugs collection is almost as good as any of the above rugs and the price is surely much lesser.
+Our Oriental rugs collection is almost as good as any of the above rugs and the price is surely much lesser.

 - By Syed Irfan Ajmal